May 7, 2026

 3. Secure Devices Anywhere: Lost laptop?
 Run compliance checks, lock, wipe, or push updates remotely—straight from Slack.

-4. Automate Everyday Tasks: Pair JumpCloud events with Slack to handle provisioning, deprovisioning, compliance updates, and group assignments automatically.
+4. Automate Everyday Tasks: Pair JumpCloud events with Slack to automatically handle provisioning, deprovisioning, compliance updates, and group assignments.

 5. Coordinate Faster on Incidents: Alerts, actions, and conversations stay in one place.
 Everyone sees updates in real time, making incident response faster and more accountable.